bruingineer/ECE180D/180DA Project/Assets/Scripts/Game/Obstacles/README.md

 # Lasers
 Located in Lasers is the source code that deals with the lasers that can harm the player.

-# Obstacle.cs
+# Obstacle.cs & Obstacle_Laser_Minigame.cs

 ## Overview
 The main job of this source code is to provide the framework to generate the obstacles.
 As of now, there are two obstacles: a Big Laser Obstacle and a Small Laser Obstacle.
 Its job is to start events for the game.
+For the Laser Minigame, it adds the obstacles that are needed to make the minigame work.

 # Where code came from
 All the code was through Unity functions.